ustun/reactjs-introduction/README.md

 ```

 The curly braces here { } are again an addition React makes to
 JavaScript.
-Behind the scenes, the things inside the braces are convererted to
+Behind the scenes, the things inside the braces are converted to
 function parameters.
-For example, instead `<div>Hello {this.props.name}</div>`
+For example, instead of `<div>Hello {this.props.name}</div>`
 we could have written `React.createElement("div", null, "Hello",
 this.props.name)`.